 Guesthouses are generally small, family-run lodgings.
 Most rooms have a fan and shared bathroom (though you may need to bring your own towel and soap).
-Conditions are highly variable, ranging from nice rooms with a shared bathroom to rooms with a dumpy bed, smeared mosquito remains on the walls, and a smelly leaky-faucet shower down the hall.
+Conditions are highly variable, ranging from pleasant rooms to those with a dumpy bed, smeared mosquito remains on the walls, and a leaky-faucet 'shower' down the hall.

 In hotels, rooms with air-con and TV usually cost at least $20 more than a room with a fan.
 Breakfast is not usually included in the overnight rate.